It is very valuable to have a team that can carry on the business operations in your clinic without it having to rely on the business owner.

 In your clinic, you don’t just randomly do tasks, you have to systemize your business processes.

-So, why do you exactly need systems in your clinic?
-Here are 7 reasons why:
+Why do you need systems in your clinic?

 If you have every detail outlined about how to carry through and execute a specific task, a good system will beat a great person.

-That is because you can, will all the details, make sure that everything gets done consistently every single time.
+That is because you can make sure that everything gets done consistently every single time.
 And it’s not reliant on one great person who can and will have a bad day.

 Regardless who is available, he or she can outwork the system.
 As long as you can give the detail and the system that you know it’s pretty much foolproof.
 Provided that he or she can follow the steps and prompts, that person can work the system and get the tasks done.